+(e) Compatibility with the interests of all consumers; and

-- department of energy shall establish the service territory of each telephone utility.
-The service territory thus established shall be sufficiently definite and precise so that its boundaries may be accurately determined. - 268 Service Territories Served by Certain Telephone Utilities.
-Amend RSA 374:22-g to read as follows: - 374:22-g Service Territories Served by Certain Telephone Utilities.
+II.
+The [eommission] department of energy shall have power to exercise the jurisdiction conferred in this section only after due notice to all interested parties and hearing.
+After consideration of the factors established by paragraph I of this section, and after making findings that the service territories established or altered are consistent with the public good, the [eommission] department of energy shall establish the service territory of each telephone utility.
+The service territory thus established shall be sufficiently definite and precise so that its boundaries may be accurately determined.

+268 Service Territories Served by Certain Telephone Utilities.
+Amend RSA 374:22-g to read as follows:

+374:22-g Service Territories Served by Certain Telephone Utilities.

 - I. To the extent consistent with federal law and notwithstanding any other provision of law to the contrary, all telephone franchise areas served by a telephone utility that provides local exchange service, subject to the jurisdiction of the [eommission] department of energy, shall be nonexclusive.
 The [eommission] department of energy, upon petition or on its own motion, shall have the authority to authorize the providing of telecommunications services, including local exchange services, and any other telecommunications services, by more than one provider, in any service territory, when the [eommission] department of energy finds and determines that it is consistent with the public good unless prohibited by federal law. - II.
 In determining the public good, the commission shall consider the interests of competition with other factors including, but not limited to, fairness; economic efficiency; universal service; carrier of last resort obligations; the incumbent utility's opportunity to realize a reasonable return on its investment; and the recovery from competitive providers of expenses incurred by the incumbent utility to benefit competitive providers, taking into account the proportionate benefit or savings, if any, derived by the incumbent as a result of incurring such expenses. - III.
 The department of energy shall adopt rules, pursuant to RSA 541-A, relative to the enforcement of this section. - 269 Shared Tenant Services Authorized; Limited Regulation; Rulemaking.
-Amend RSA 374:22-1 and m to read as follows: - 374:22-1 Shared Tenant Services Authorized; Limited Regulation. - I. The [public utilities commission] department of energy shall authorize the provision of shared tenant services by providers meeting the minimum requirements established by the [commission] department of energy to operate shared tenant services networks. - II.
-Providers of shared tenant services shall be subject to the following limited regulation by the [commission] department of energy: - (a) Providers of shared tenant services shall disclose to tenants and prospective tenants all pricing information relative to their services in the manner prescribed by the [eommission] department of energy. - (b) Providers of shared tenant services shall disclose to tenants and prospective tenants that they can at their option obtain basic exchange and other service from an authorized local telephone utility rather than from the shared tenant services provider.
+Amend RSA 374:22-l and m to read as follows: - 374:22-1 Shared Tenant Services Authorized; Limited Regulation. - I. The [public utilities commission] department of energy shall authorize the provision of shared tenant services by providers meeting the minimum requirements established by the [commission] department of energy to operate shared tenant services networks. - II.
+Providers of shared tenant services shall be subject to the following limited regulation by the [eommission] department of energy: - (a) Providers of shared tenant services shall disclose to tenants and prospective tenants all pricing information relative to their services in the manner prescribed by the [eommission] department of energy.

+(b) Providers of shared tenant services shall disclose to tenants and prospective tenants that they can at their option obtain basic exchange and other service from an authorized local telephone utility rather than from the shared tenant services provider.